A simple to use method of embedding responsive YouTube videos into your posts and pages but with powerful features for those that need them.

 Unfortunately, this is a restriction that has been put in place by Apple.

 There is no way to specify this - YouTube makes the decision on which version to play depending on a number of factors.
-The old version of their player had an "HD" option but that too didn't guarantee HD playback.

 Before reporting it please bear in mind that this plugin uses the standard YouTube API.
 Adding extra functionality to the player itself is not possible and there are known issues with it.
 I would also recommend performing a Google search for your issue too first, as this will often resolve a lot of queries.